 Project work is offered in a very wide range of areas, such as robotics swarms, bio-inspired robots, industrial robotics, sensing systems, robotic communications networks, actuator design, surgical robotics, rehabilitation robotics, and exploration robotics.
 You can normally choose between very research-focussed projects through to more hardware-oriented design and build systems integration projects.

-We are ranked 4th in the UK for Mechanical Engineering by the Good University Guide and
+We are ranked 4th in the UK for Mechanical Engineering and 7th for Electronic and Electrical Engineering by The Times Good University Guide 2014.

 Course duration: Full-time, 12 months

 Course fees: UK/EU: £10,000; International: £17,750

 Scholarships: Scholarships worth up to £3,000 available.

 The table below shows the modules that you will study if you commence your studies in September 2014.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.

 If you are looking to start your studies in September 2015 download our 2015 brochure to give you a flavour of what you will study.

 All of our MSc courses operate on a credit-based modular system.
 A standard module is typically worth 15 credits and the research project/dissertation is worth 75 credits.
 You are required to study 180 credits in total.